How to Write a Eulogy

 The tone of a eulogy is generally conversational but varies based on the personalities of the people involved.
-Humor is often encouraged in order to provide some lighthearted relief, but it should always be kept respectful and sensitive to the situation.
-Overall, the style of the eulogy should suit the one it is about.
+Humor is often encouraged to provide some lighthearted relief, but it should always be kept respectful and sensitive to the situation.
+Overall, the style of the eulogy should suit the individual it is about.

 Typically, a eulogy emphasizes the defining characteristics of the deceased person, highlighting what made them special and what loved ones will remember the most about them.
 Some people choose to focus the eulogy mostly on their own perspective and personal relationship with the individual, but others prefer to incorporate stories and input from several different friends and family members.

 It might be helpful to begin by talking with others and sharing tales about the person so that you can start a list of possible content.
 Try to determine what theme emerges from the stories and connects all of the details together, such as how adventurous the person was or how their life was guided by a strong faith.
 This will help you determine which details you want to include and can also help you transition between those details.
 Once you have decided the theme and narrowed down your list, you can outline how you want to organize the content and then begin writing the eulogy.